-You many seen four pin fluorescent bulb with CFL circuits but, have you every wonder how the same principle can be applied to two pin fluorescent bulb.
-In this tutorial we are looking into how to use two pin fluorescent bulb with CFL circuit .
+You may seen four pin fluorescent lamps with CFL circuits.
+But, have you ever wonder how the same principle can be applied to the two pin fluorescent bulb.
+In this tutorial we are looking into how to use two pin fluorescent bulb with CFL circuit (Electronic Ballast).

 Like the other bulbs ,CFL bulbs have a lifetime.
 At the end of that lifetime the bulb will blow out.
 The element of the CFL that most likely to be go bad is the fluorescent tube, leaving a good electronic ballast inside .Since CFL is basically a compactly designed fluorescent tube with a electronic ballast, We can use it’s circuit (The electronic ballast) to light up traditional fluorescent tube bulbs .
 In this tutorial lets look specifically into how to use the electronic ballast circuit inside the CFL bulb to light up the two pin fluorescent tubes .

 Two pin fluorescent lamps comes under the F9BX/827,F9BX/840,F9BX/841,F9BX/830,F9BX/835,F9BX/865,F9BX/SPX27 and F9BX/SPX41 model numbers .These two pin fluorescent lamps require G23 Holder or the fixture.
 You might have mistaken two pin fluorescent bulb with CFL ,Because it has only two pins to connect to the holder or the fixture .
 Fluorescent tube should have at least four pins right ?.
 How come these have only two pins ? .